-INDEPENDENT AUDITOR'S REPORT

-TO THE MEMBERS OF TRANSPORT WORKERS' UNION OF AUSTRALIA SA / NT BRANCH (CONT)
+INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF TRANSPORT WORKERS' UNION OF AUSTRALIA SA / NT BRANCH (CONT.)

-Auditor's Responsibilities for the Audit of the Financial Report (cont)
+Auditor's responsibility for the audit of the financial report

-- Conclude on the appropriateness of the Branch Committee of Management's use of the going concern basis of accounting and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the TWU SA / NT Branch's ability to continue as a going concern.
+- Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by those charged with governance. - Conclude on the appropriateness of the branch committees' use of the going concern basis of accounting and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the entity's ability to continue as a going concern.
 If we conclude that a material uncertainty exists, we are required to draw attention in our auditor's report to the related disclosures in the financial report or, if such disclosures are inadequate, to modify our opinion.
 Our conclusions are based on the audit evidence obtained up to the date of our auditor's report.
-However, future events or conditions may cause the TWU SA / NT Branch to cease to continue as a going concern. - Evaluate the overall presentation, structure and content of the financial report, including the disclosures, and whether the financial report represents the underlying transactions and events in a manner that achieves fair - Obtain sufficient appropriate audit evidence regarding the financial information of the entities or business activities within the TWU SA / NT Branch to express an opinion on the financial report.
+However, future events or conditions may cause the entity to cease to continue as a going concern. - Evaluate the overall presentation, structure and content of the financial report, including the disclosures, and whether the financial report represents the underlying transactions and events in a manner that achieves fair presentation. - Obtain sufficient appropriate audit evidence regarding the financial information of the entities or business activities within the TWU SA / NT Branch to express an opinion on the financial report.
 We are responsible for the direction, supervision and performance of the TWU SA / NT Branch audit.
 We remain solely responsible for our audit opinion.

-We communicate with the Branch Committee of Management regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that we identify during our audit.
+We communicate with the branch committees regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that we identify during our audit.